 Over the past 20 years, Randall has been an advisor to more than 50 companies, has served on the board of directors of many companies, has been an active public speaker, and has mentored more than 200 students through JUMP’s annual summer internship program.

 Prior to co-founding Akamai, Randall served as Managing Director / Assistant to the Chairman at SunAmerica where he worked closely with its former founder, Chairman and Chief Executive Officer Eli Broad and former Chief Executive Officer Jay Wintrob on both mergers and acquisitions and on special projects prior to SunAmerica’s sale to AIG for $18 billion.
 Prior to SunAmerica, Randall practiced corporate, securities, and tax law for several years.

-Randall graduated from the University of Michigan with Highest Distinction and was only one of 10 students selected to Phi Beta Kappa in his junior year, and Randall graduated from Northwestern Pritzker School of Law with honors.
-Randall has served on the board of Northwestern Pritzker School of Law for 19 years, and previously served on the Dean’s Advisory Committee at the University of Michigan for 18 years.
+Randall graduated from the University of Michigan with Highest Distinction and was only one of 10 students selected to Phi Beta Kappa in his junior year, and Randall also graduated from Northwestern Pritzker School of Law with honors.
+Randall has served on the board of Northwestern Pritzker School of Law for 20 years, and previously served on the Dean’s Advisory Committee at the University of Michigan for 18 years.

 When he’s not working, Randall loves to wakeboard, toss the football, play the drums, fly his drones, and most importantly spend time with family.
-Randall lives in Los Angeles with his incredible wife, four amazing children, and mischievous dog Karma.
+Randall lives in Los Angeles with his incredible wife, five amazing children, and mischievous dog Karma.

 Kevin is a Vice President at JUMP Investors, where he is responsible for analyzing and evaluating new investment opportunities as well as monitoring and supporting current investments.
 Kevin is also a Project Manager for our portfolio company, Sandee, where he helps lead the company’s operations, business development, and marketing efforts.